Porsche 919 Hybrid: 2018 – Porsche 919 Evo

 Having retired from international competitions after the 2017 season, Porsche on 11 April 2018 revealed an evolution of the 919 Hybrid that was not intended for competition, and not limited by rules and reliability for endurance racing.
 Fuel flow restrictions were removed from the engine, allowing it to produce 720 PS.
 The amount of recovered energy that could be used was increased from 6.37 MJ to 8.49 MJ for the Circuit de Spa-Francorchamps, and the output of the electric motors was increased from 400 to 440 PS.
 By removing air conditioning, windscreen wipers, headlights and other electrical devices, the car's weight was reduced by 39 kg; it weighed at 849 kg dry and 888 kg with driver ballast.
 Extensive aerodynamic upgrades to the 919 Evo increased downforce by 53% and increased aerodynamic efficiency by 66%, compared to the 919 Hybrid's 2017 6 Hours of Spa-Francorchamps qualifying specifications.
 These upgrades consist of the inclusion of an active drag-reduction system, an enlarged rear wing, a wider front diffuser and fixed-height side skirts.

 The No. 1 919 Evo during the Porsche Rennsport Reunion VI in 2018.

-The Evo broke the F1 and overall lap record of the Circuit de Spa-Francorchamps with a lap time of 1 minute, 41.77 seconds, with Neel Jani behind the wheel.
+The Evo set what was then the fastest unofficial lap ever recorded at the Circuit de Spa-Francorchamps with a lap time of 1 minute, 41.77 seconds, with Neel Jani behind the wheel.
 Jani was more than 12 seconds faster than the standard 919 Hybrid's 2017 pole position lap of 1 minute, 54.097 seconds.
 During the lap, Jani recorded a speed trap at 359 kph on the Kemmel Straight, with an average speed of 245.61 kph.
+This record has since been broken by Oscar Piastri in a McLaren MCL39, who set a 1:40.510 during sprint qualifying for the 2025 Belgian Grand Prix.

 Throughout 2018, the 919 Evo was driven in demonstration runs as part of the "919 Tribute Tour" at the Nürburgring Nordschleife for the 2018 24 Hours of Nürburgring, at the Goodwood Festival of Speed in June, the Festival of Porsche at Brands Hatch and at WeatherTech Raceway Laguna Seca as part of Porsche Rennsport Reunion VI.
 On the 29th of June, Porsche ran the 919 Evo on the Nürburgring, and Timo Bernhard recorded a lap time of 5 minutes, 19.546 seconds, breaking the May 1983 record of 6 minutes, 11.13 seconds set by Stefan Bellof in a Porsche 956.